 Some student credit cards offer great rewards while other others offer low interest rates.

 Citi® Dividend® Card for College Students.
-The best card on this list in terms of straight rewards, Citi Dividend Card for College Students.
-Cardholders can earn 5 percent cash back each quarter in must-have categories like department stores, travel and more, with quick and easy enrollment.
+In terms of rewards, consider Citi Dividend Card for College Students.
+Cardholders can earn 5 percent cash back each quarter, right now, on eligible purchases within the Hilton Portfolio, car rental agencies, movie theaters and theme parks from 7/1/14 – 9/30/14.
+Each card holder must sign up to earn in the 5 percent categories each quarter and enrollment is quick and easy.
 All other purchases will earn 1 percent cash back.
 The total cash back you can earn with the card is $300 per calendar year.
 For additional information be sure to see Citi Dividend Card Reward Program Information.
 This card does not carry an annual fee.
-The offer includes an introductory 0% APR on purchases for 7 months for the Citi Dividend Card for College Students.
+The offer includes an introductory 0% APR on purchases for 7 months.
 After the introductory period, purchase APR’s will vary with the market based on the Prime Rate and currently is between 13.99% to 23.99% variable – good for a student credit card.
-You can manage your account online, on your tablet or on your Smartphone and choose your own payment due date.
+You can choose your own payment due date.
 This card can be used to build credit while earning cash back.
 Click card name link for pricing details.